 Students wishing to participate in this sport must have access to their own firearm (a 12 gauge shotgun over/under or semi not pump).

 Throughout the year students participate in a number of competitions including:

-There is some cost associated with this sport including: membership fees for the local shooting club ($20) and NZ Clay Target Shooting Association ($35); entry for the interschools competition ($20) and club competitions; ammunition and targets (a box of ammunition is approximately $10 and targets are $7).
+There is some cost associated with this sport including, membership fees for the local shooting club ($20) and NZ Clay Target Shooting Association ($35); entry for the interschools' competition ($20) and club competitions; and ammunition and targets (a box of ammunition is approximately $10 and targets are $7).